-Program Codes 2013, 2023 (see tracks)
+Program Codes 2013 (see tracks)

-This program was designed with two tracks to accommodate students who either 1) seek immediate employment in the field of Accounting and/or 2) decide to transfer to any Florida public university as a junior to complete a four-year Bachelor's degree in Accounting.
-Instruction in this program provides a balanced curriculum of general education and Accounting-related subjects.
+This program is designed for students 1) seeking immediate employment in the field of accounting and/ or 2) transferring to any Florida public university as a junior to complete a four-year Bachelor's degree in Accounting.
+Instruction in this program provides a balanced curriculum of general education and accountingrelated subjects.
 Additionally, college credit certificate (CCC) program options are embedded within the degree.
-See CCC details following the degree tracks below.
+See College Credit Certificates section of this catalog for programs options.